-Born in Bogotá, Colombia, Mariajimena is fluent in Spanish, French, and English.
+Born in Madrid, Spain, Covadonga is fluent in Spanish and English.
 She supports the Executive Director in all aspects of firm administration.
-Specifically, she is responsible for client contracts, bill payment, vendor relationships, client database maintenance, marketing and technology projects, filing system administration, maintenance of the office calendar, and supervision and coordination of daily firm operations.
-She handles our relations and work with the Colombian Consulate in Boston for which the firm is the legal counsel for the New England area.
-Also she is responsible for preparing immigration applications, client relations, government correspondence, and general case management.
+She is responsible for client contracts, bill payment, collections, vendor relationships, client database maintenance, marketing and technology projects, filing system administration, maintenance of the office calendar, and supervision and coordination of daily firm operations.

 Covadonga came to USA because her husband was transferred by his company from Spain so she knows first hand the complexity of moving to a different country and takes great satisfaction in helping and guiding others to understand and navigate the system of the diverse immigration processes.